(published in March 2018)

 Company Spending Distributions

-The decline in company count has been accompanied by a corresponding reduction in annual expenditures.
-Between 2011 and 2016, there had been a significant drop in the number of companies spending $10M or more, $5M-$10M, and $1M-$5M (Figure 3).
-In 2017, the number of companies allocating spending across each of these expenditure ranges is anticipated to increase, as are the corresponding values in each category.
+Between 2012 and 2015, there had been a significant drop in the number of companies spending $10M or more, $5M–$10M, and $1M–$5M (Figure 3).
+Beginning in 2016 and continuing in 2017, the number of companies and associated spending levels across each of these expenditure ranges increased.
+This suggests increased activity for advancing later-stage projects toward a production decision.

 Provinces and Territories

-Precious metals (mainly gold) remains the leading commodity group target, accounting for 60% of total spending in both 2016 and 2017 (Figure 4).
-These represent the highest ratios in 20 years and underscore the importance of gold prices in propelling exploration spending.
-Precious-metals expenditures reached a cyclical peak of $2.3B in 2011 before falling to $849M in 2014.
-Spending increased in subsequent years, reaching $928M in 2016.
-Intentions for 2017 point to a further 20% increase to $1.1B.
+Precious metals (mainly gold) remains the leading commodity group, accounting for 60% of total spending in 2016 and 65% in 2017 (Figure 4).
+These represent the highest ratios in over 25 years and underscore the importance of rising gold prices in recent overall price trends.
+Precious metals expenditures reached a cyclical peak of $2.3B in 2011 before falling to $849M in 2014.
+Spending increased in subsequent years, reaching $1.4B in 2017, and intentions for 2018 suggest a comparable level.